RaitaroH/KissAnime-DeepDark/README.md

 # KissAnime-DeepDark
 ![alt tag](https://raw.githubusercontent.com/RaitaroH/KissAnime-DeepDark/master/Images/KA%20-%20DeepDark.png)
 Watch anime in a bright room with a dark theme.
-May the dark show your way.
+May the dark be kinder on thine eyes.
 (KissAnime dark theme)

 This is a dark theme for YouTube inspired by [FT DeepDark](https://addons.mozilla.org/en-US/firefox/addon/ft-deepdark/?src=search).